 Advantages of Table Saw

 The availability of a rip fence makes it easy to make seamless cuts without too much hassle.
 It allows you to hold the wood against the bench, guiding it along with the saw as it cuts across.
 Typically, a table saw has two horsepower, which is powerful enough to glide through all types of wood.
+See our article on what is the rip capacity of a table saw.

 Table saws are compact and require less power to operate.
 Table saws have a typical capacity of 1 or 2 horsepower motors which can easily cut through wood up to three inches thick.